sarahshatto/learning-journal/ReadReflection06.md

       - Ex. true / false

 -Numbers can also be used for tasks like moving an element on a page or determining the size of a screen

-- WHAT
-  - What are users trying to acheive?
-  - what info do they need?
-  - level of existing knowledge?

-- HOW
-  - How often will people visit your website?
-  - How often will your services change?

-## Site Maps
-- used to organize the information into sections or pages.

--